Super Administrator role in Password Manager Pro

 As a precautionary break glass account:

 We recommend creating a super administrator account as a precautionary measure for emergency situations such as sudden demise of an employee with admin rights, to carry out security measures in the server when the admin is on a vacation, which may lead to your users losing access to their accounts.
 In such cases, you might need access to all of your resources to restore access to the local accounts.
 However, it is crucial that only one super administrator account is created for this purpose and access to it is highly restricted.
-PMP offers provision to disable addition of more than one super administrator and then restricting login access to the existing super admin account.
-This setting is available to prevent privilege misuse within the PMP system and can be carried out only by the super admin.
-To achieve this, create a new admin account in PMP.
+Password Manager Pro offers provision to disable addition of more than one super administrator and then restricting login access to the existing super admin account.
+This setting is available to prevent privilege misuse within the Password Manager Pro system and can be carried out only by the super admin.
+To achieve this, create a new admin account in Password Manager Pro.
 Once you import your account from active directory, you can promote this new admin account to be the super admin.
 To disable creation of further super admins, login using the super admin account, navigate to Admin > Authentication > Super Administrators and select the option Deny Creation of Super Admins by Admins.

 Now, to restrict the usage of the super admin account, you can disable its local authentication option by navigating to Admin > General Settings > User Management > Disable local authentication.

 With this option disabled, the default admin account cannot be used to login to Password Manager Pro as the local authentication option will no longer be available on the login page.
 To regain access to this account during an emergency, do contact our support team to bring back the local authentication option to the login page and use the default admin account to recover your passwords.